Stoke-on-Trent: Railway

-Stoke-on-Trent railway station is located on the Stafford-Manchester line.
-The other railway stations in the city are Longport and Longton both on the Crewe-Derby line.
-Etruria station was closed in September 2005.
-Avanti West Coast Pendolino 390029 is named after Stoke-on-Trent.
+The other stations in the city are Longport and Longton, which are both on the Crewe–Derby line.
+Avanti West Coast Pendolino no. 390129 is named after the city.

-Bus

-Local public transport is provided almost exclusively by bus.
-Bus services are mainly operated by First Potteries.
-There are also several smaller companies operating bus services in the city, like D&G Bus.
+Buses

+Services are operated primarily by First Potteries, along with D&G Bus.
 There are central bus stations in Hanley and Longton.
-National Express operate long-distance coach services from Hanley bus station.
-As part of the city's regeneration, a new bus station has been constructed in Hanley, allowing the old one to be demolished, making room for further redevelopment.
-As of January 2015 there are no local authority supported bus services in the city.
-Between 2013/14 and 2023, bus service provision shrank by 50%.
+Routes connect the city's six constituent towns, along with Biddulph and Newcastle-under-Lyme.

+Between 2013/14 and 2023, bus service provision in the city shrank by 50%.

+National Express and Flixbus operate long-distance coach services from Hanley bus station; destinations include London, Birmingham, Blackpool, Liverpool and Manchester.

 Canals

 The city is served by the Trent and Mersey Canal, which sees traffic of some 10,000 boats a year.
-Additionally, the Caldon Canal branches off from the Trent and Mersey Canal at Etruria, within the city boundaries, going to Froghall with one branch going to Leek.
+The Caldon Canal branches off from the Trent and Mersey Canal at Etruria, within the city boundaries, going to Froghall with one branch going to Leek.